 If there is one thing the Japanese people like to do in their free time it’s drinking beer.
 For this reason, you can get a variety of beers at every restaurant, bar, Izakaya, supermarket, and convenience store.
 But for a truly unique beer experience, you should check out one of the beer factories in Nagoya.

-Taste and touch the raw materials such as malt and hops.
-Learn about the beer production process while touring the factory.
-And end the tour with a beer tasting.
-Which, to be honest, is the main reason to do a factory tour in the first place, isn’t it?
+Kirin, one of the biggest beer producers in Japan, has a factory in Nagoya that offers guided tours.
+During these tours, you can experience the taste and texture of raw materials such as malt and hops.
+You will learn about the beer production process while touring the factory and you will end the tour with a beer tasting.
+Which, to be honest, is the main reason to join a factory tour in the first place, isn’t it?

-The Japanese Call It Depachika, We Call It Foodie Heaven: The Food Levels at a Department Store.
+The Japanese Call It Depachika, We Call It Foodie Heaven: The Food Levels at a Department Store

 Department Stores can be found in all major cities in Japan.
 Nagoya has Takashimaya and Meitetsu right inside Nagoya Station, as well as Matsuzakaya and Mitsukoshi in Sakae.

-If you want to buy dinner such as a Sushi box at a department store we have a secret tip for you (but don’t tell anyone okay?): arrive around one hour before closing and many of the dishes still left will be on sale.
+If you want to buy dinner, such as a sushi box, at a department store, we have a secret tip for you (but don’t tell anyone okay): arrive around one hour before closing, and many of the dishes still left will be on sale.
 Of course, you will have less variety to choose from, but you can save a pretty penny.

 Join a Specialties of Nagoya Food Tour and try some local snacks at the oldest department store in Japan.
 The tour also visits 4 restaurants where you get to sample authentic Nagoya cuisines such as Hitsumabushi, Miso Nikomi Udon, Tebasaki, and Tenmusu.
 If you don’t know what any of that means.
-No problem, you will learn it during the tour.
+No problem, you will learn it during the tour!

-Indulge in the Local Nagoya Cuisine.
+Indulge in the Local Nagoya Cuisine

 There are delicious local specialties in every corner of Japan.
 Osaka has its Okonomiyaki and Takoyaki, Fukuoka its Hakata Ramen.
 Nagoya is no exception in that respect.
+That said, you can’t leave Nagoya without tasting Hitsumabushi, a local delicacy made from Japanese freshwater eel.

 Other highlights include any dish made with red Miso paste such as Miso Nikomi Udon (Udon noodles stewed in a Miso broth) and Miso Katsu (deep-fried pork cutlets with a red Miso based sauce).